KieranLafferty/KLHorizontalSelect/README.md

 ## Usage ##

-Import the required file and declare your controller to conform to the HorizontalSelect delegate to recieve callbacks
+Import the required file and declare your controller to conform to the KLHorizontalSelect delegate to recieve callbacks

 	#import "KLHorizontalSelect.h"
 	@interface KLViewController : UIViewController <KLHorizontalSelectDelegate>